AdamSlack/playgrounds/type-mapping/README.md

 ## Structure

-Tests are implemented under `./tests`
+Tests are implemented under `./tests` and can be executed using `npm run test`

 Example Lambda, interfaces, middleware, and morphisms are implemented under `./src`